fooeyround/Configured/README.md

 **itemDespawnAge** - By default minecraft sets this to 5 minutes, or 6000 ticks.
 Set the item despawn age *in ticks*.

+**simulationDistance** - Set the server's simulation distance on the fly.

+**viewDistance** - Set the server's view distance on the fly.

+**maxPlayers** - Set the max player count on the fly.

+**maxPlayersFakeListing** - Set the max player count in the server listing and /list command; does not affect real max player count.

+**spawnProtection** - Set the server's overworld spawn protection on the fly.